tdavis433/Treasurecoastai-/DEMO_SCRIPT.md

 ### Part 4: Widget Demo (3 minutes)

 **⚠️ NO PAYMENTS NOTICE:**
-This platform does NOT process payments.
-Booking requests track intent and redirect users to the client's external booking/payment platform.
+This platform is redirect-only for booking.
+Booking requests track intent and redirect users to the client's external booking platform.

 **Exact Click Path:**
 1. Navigate to widget demo page (or use Preview in bot settings)